sconnel42/wedding-website/README.md

 A website for our wedding, written with Vue and Bootstrap

 ### TODO:
-- Write actual content in About Us
 - Form for RSVP
-- Create Image Grid for Gallery
 - Get images for Gallery
 - Contact Form
+- Write actual content in About Us
 - Figure out what colors we want to use
+- Make sections collapable?
+    - If so, then the nav bar is probably not needed
 - Navbar Styles
     - Fix hover color
     - Change font
     - Push links closer to brand
 - Pic/Date Styles
-    - Different Picture?
     - Make Date bigger
     - Change Date font
+    - Date on image?